-- •Encumbrances represented by purchase orders, contracts and other commitments for the expenditure of monies are recorded as expenditures when approved. - •Investments are recorded as assets when purchased. - •School supplies are recorded as expenditures and not as inventory assets. - Warrants payable are recorded as liabilities when issued. - •Long-term debt is recorded in the General Long-Term Debt Account Group and not in the basic financial statements. - •Compensated absences are recorded as expenditures when paid and not recorded as a liability. - •Fixed assets are recorded in the General Fixed Asset Account Group and not in the basic financial statements.
-Fixed assets are not depreciated.
+- •Encumbrances represented by purchase orders, contracts and other commitments for the expenditure of monies are recorded as expenditures when approved. - •Investments are recorded as assets when purchased. - •School supplies are recorded as expenditures and not as inventory assets. - Warrants payable are recorded as liabilities when issued. - •Long-term debt is recorded in the General Long-Term Debt Account Group and not in the basic financial statements. - •Accrued compensated absences are recorded as expenditures when paid and not recorded as a liability. - •Fixed assets are recorded in the General Fixed Asset Account Group and not in the basic financial statements.
+Fixed assets are not depreciated. - •A Management's Discussions and Analysis (MD&A) is not required to be presented when the financial statements are prepared on the regulatory basis of accounting.